flenny/ping-flenny-net-hugo/content/post/ssh-into-a-proxmox-lxc-container.md

 +++
 date = "2016-01-26T16:46:46+01:00"
-description = "Learn how to SSH into a proxmox lxc container." draft = false image = "images/post/default-post.png" tags = ["proxmox", "lxc", "virtualization"] title = "SSH into a proxmox LXC container" comments = true
+description = "Learn how to SSH into a Proxmox lxc container." draft = false image = "images/post/default-post.png" tags = ["proxmox", "lxc", "virtualization"] title = "SSH into a Proxmox LXC container" comments = true
 +++

 {{< figure src="/images/post/logo/proxmox.png" class="img-responsive center-block" alt="Proxmox" >}}

-By default it's not possible to establish a direct SSH connection to a proxmox LXC container.
+By default it's not possible to establish a direct SSH connection to a Proxmox LXC container.
 In order to SSH into a container there are two options available.
-Either you attach to the container through proxmox host or you allow login with password on the specific container.
+Either you attach to the container through Proxmox host or you allow login with password on the specific container.

-## Option #1: Attach to the container through proxmox host  ##
+## Option #1: Attach to the container through Proxmox host  ##

-Login to your proxmox host and attach to the container with the following command.
+Login to your Proxmox host and attach to the container with the following command.

     lxc-attach --name 109